 NATIONAL SCAVENGER HUNT DAY

-A scavenger hunt is a game where teams are challenged to “scavenge” for a list of odd items.
-Participants are not allowed to buy the objects and depending on where the hunt takes place may have to beg, barter or work for them.
-Some scavenger hunts add riddles to each item increasing the difficulty of the game.
+The game challenges teams to scavenge for a list of odd items.
+As part of the rules, participants are not allowed to buy the objects.
+Depending on where the hunt takes place, players may have to beg, barter, or even work for them, too.
+Some scavenger hunts add difficulty to the game by adding riddles describing each item.
 The team with the most items, or the first to complete the list, wins.

 Scavenger hunts have become popular at weekend get-togethers, parties, family gatherings, and holidays.
 Even co-workers put together scavenger hunts to keep the workday interesting.
 Practice your riddle making and create a scavenger hunt for family and friends.

 If you’re looking for a scavenger hunt, download and print the Game Piece Scavenger Hunt we created.
 It can be played traditionally or at home.
 You don’t even have to have the game pieces to play the game.
 Print pictures of the required pieces.
 Add extra clues to the riddles to guide players to where the images will be found.

 National Day Calendar continues to scavenge for the source of this fun holiday.
 In the meantime, check out these other game-related celebrations:

 - Play Monopoly Day

 - Crossword Puzzle Day